The Vermont Statutes Online

 Section 43 of this title, relating to deposit requirements, and section 45 of this title, relating to prepayment penalties, shall not apply and the parties may contract for a rate of interest in excess of the rate provided in section 41a of this title in the case of:

 (1) obligations of corporations, including municipal and nonprofit corporations; or

-(2) obligations incurred by any person, partnership, association, or other entity to finance in whole or in part income-producing business or activity, but not including obligations incurred to finance family dwellings of four units or less when used as a residence by the borrower or to finance real estate which is devoted to agricultural purposes as part of an operating farming unit when used as a residence by the borrower; or
+(2) obligations incurred by any person, partnership, association, or other entity to finance in whole or in part income-producing business or activity, but not including obligations incurred to finance family dwellings of four units or fewer when used as a residence by the borrower or to finance real estate that is devoted to agricultural purposes as part of an operating farming unit when used as a residence by the borrower; or

 (3) obligations to finance the purchase, construction, or improvement of property for seasonal or part-time occupancy and not as a place of legal residence; or

 (4) obligations guaranteed or insured by the United States of America or any agency thereof.
 (Added 1967, No. 377 (Adj.
 Sess.), eff.
 March 26, 1968; amended 1969, No. 66, § 3, eff.
 April 17, 1969; 1973, No. 222 (Adj.
 Sess.), § 6, eff.
 April 3, 1974; 1975, No. 216 (Adj.
 Sess.), § 5, eff.
 March 27, 1976; 2009, No. 134 (Adj.
 Sess.), § 24i.)

 (a) On a note, bill, or other similar obligation, payable on demand or at a specified time, with interest, when a payment is made, the payment shall be applied: first, to liquidate the interest accrued at the time of the payment; and second, to extinguish the principal.